15 Benefits Of White Pumpkin For Skin, Hair, And Health

 6. Aids The Treatment Of Peptic Ulcers

-The medicinal properties contained in white pumpkin help in soothing the gastrointestinal tract and healing digestive conditions and peptic ulcersi XCommonly known as stomach ulcers, these are sores that develop on the inner lining of the stomach. thus improving digestive health (8).
+The medicinal properties contained in white pumpkin help in soothing the gastrointestinal tract and healing digestive conditions and peptic ulcersi Commonly known as stomach ulcers, these are sores that develop on the inner lining of the stomach. thus improving digestive health (8).

 7. Reduces The Risk Of Prostate Cancer

-Pumpkin and its seeds have a high content of carotenoids and zinc which provide protection against prostate cancer (9).
+(9).
 These compounds help in preventing enlargement of the prostate as well as irritable bladder problems.
-Pumpkin seeds are used in the treatment of benign prostatic hyperplasiai XAlso referred to as prostate gland enlargement, a common condition in older men that can lead to urinary tract or bladder problems.
+Pumpkin seeds are used in the treatment of benign prostatic hyperplasiai Also referred to as prostate gland enlargement, a common condition in older men that can lead to urinary tract or bladder problems.
 (BPH).

 8. Promotes A Better Immune System